The Secrets of Sage

 Personal Experience

-According to my Oncologist, I went through Chemo treatments much better than many other patients.
-I attribute that to the supplements I took and specific foods I ate that targeted the side effects, to acupuncture and to massage therapy sessions, as well as walking 20 minutes most days.
-My nausea was minimal and only lasted 24 hours, with only one dose of the meds.
+I went through Chemo treatments much better than many patients.
+I attribute that to the key supplements I took and specific foods I ate that lessened the side effects.
+Also to the acupuncture and massage therapy sessions, as well as walking 20 minutes most days.
+My nausea was minimal and only lasted 24 hours, with only one dose of the nausea meds.

 I still have acupuncture once a month.
-It helps my liver stay happy and the toxins to keep moving out of my system, as well as removing any energy block.
-Be sure to ask for a referral to a TCM trained acupuncturist.
-Mine is a wonderful woman who apprenticed with a Chinese doctor in China.
+It helps my body stay balanced and toxins move out of my system, as well as removing any energy blocks.

 What is acupuncture?